rsksmart/RSKIPs/IPs/RSKIP419.md

 - Confirming the UTXO on Bitcoin (Bitcoin confirmations for the UTXO to be accepted)
 - Sending back the UTXO to the current Powpeg (Proposed pegnatories signing)

-The recommendation is that this phase takes at least 3 times the blocks a peg-out confirmation has. **TODO: CONFIRM THIS**
+The recommendation is that this phase takes approximately the blocks a peg-out confirmation has plus the bitcoin blocks needed to register the chance, twice.
+And a couple of thousands more blocks to be safe.
-- Mainnet: 12000
+- Mainnet: 16_000
-- Testnet: 60 - For testnet it is recommended to wait a bit longer as the Bitcoin miners don't tend to follow the 10' block creation time.
+- Testnet: 80 - For testnet it is recommended to wait a bit longer as the Bitcoin miners don't tend to follow the 10' block creation time.
-- Regtest: 10
+- Regtest: 15

 ### Bridge Storage changes